geraldootavio/geraldootavio/README.md

 - 👋 Hi, I’m @geraldootavio
 - 👀 I’m interested in Computer programming.
-- 🌱 I’m currently learning HTML5, CSS3, JavaScript and React.
+- 🌱 I'm currently learning HTML5, CSS3 and JavaScript.
 - 💞️ I’m looking to collaborate on creating websites and mobile applications.
 - 📫 How to reach me: @gerah.figueiredo97